What we do

 The Government Communication Service (GCS) is one of 14 functions that operate across the Civil Service.

-We carry out our work in accordance with the Civil Service Code, our Propriety Guidance and without political bias.
+We carry out our work in accordance with the Civil Service Code, and our Propriety Guidance and without political bias.
 We abide by legislation that affects our work such as data protection, Welsh language, disability discrimination, freedom of information and copyright.

-- embracing our commitment to professional development, skills and standards, as well as setting clear career pathways
+- embracing our commitment to professional development, skills and standards, as well as setting clear career pathways with our curriculum

 - implementing outstanding campaigns, following the OASIS (Objective, Audience insight, Strategy, Implementation, Scoring/evaluation) campaign framework